 While there are plenty of tweaks available for iPhone without jailbreaking, you won't find as many options as you would on Android.
 Instead, you need to get a little more creative on iOS, exploiting clever tactics to get around Apple's rigid ecosystem.
 Want to place your home screen icons wherever you want?
 How about changing those icons entirely?
 That's what we're here for.

-Many of the system tweaks and personalization features listed below are new to iOS 12, so if you're using an iPhone 5S or newer, you'll be able to take advantage of most of our tips.
+While there are some iOS 13-exclusives in this piece, many of the system tweaks and personalization features listed below are compatible with iOS 12, so if you're using an iPhone 5S or newer, you'll be able to take advantage of most of our tips.
 If you're rocking something a bit older, don't worry — there are plenty of compatible options here for you to try as well.
 Interested in something specific?
 Click a link below to jump right to its specific section.

 Jump to a section: Wallpaper | Lock Screen | Authentication | Notifications | Ringtones & Text Tones | Home Screen | Overall Appearance | Accessibility | Siri | Apps | Phone | Messages | Keyboard | Photos & Camera | Safari